zahoorkhan54217/IDS-CE/README.md

 #### Integration with other libraries:
 Pandas seamlessly integrates with other scientific computing libraries in Python, such as NumPy, Matplotlib, and scikit-learn.
 This allows you to leverage the strengths of each library for different tasks.

+# Univariant and Bivariant
+## Univariate Analysis:
+Univariate analysis involves examining a single variable or feature in a dataset.
+This type of analysis aims to understand the distribution, central tendency, and spread of the variable.
+### Example of Univariate Analysis in Python using Pandas and Matplotlib:
+import pandas as pd
+import matplotlib.pyplot as plt

+#### Load data into a DataFrame
+data = pd.read_csv('data.csv')

+#### Compute basic statistics
+print(data.describe())

+#### Create a histogram
+plt.hist(data['variable'], bins=10)
+plt.show()

+## Bivariate Analysis:
+Bivariate analysis involves analyzing the relationship between two variables in a dataset.
+It aims to understand how the variables interact or correlate with each other.
+### Example of Bivariate Analysis in Python using Pandas and Seaborn:
+import pandas as pd
+import seaborn as sns

+#### Load data into a DataFrame
+data = pd.read_csv('data.csv')

+#### Compute correlation matrix
+correlation_matrix = data.corr()

+#### Create a heatmap of correlations
+sns.heatmap(correlation_matrix, annot=True, cmap='coolwarm')
+plt.show()

+These examples demonstrate basic usage for univariate and bivariate analysis in Python using popular libraries.
+Remember that the specific implementation may vary depending on your dataset and the analysis goals you have in mind.